 I was born in Teesside, NE England.
-I enjoyed a traditional 1970’s/80's childhood, watching too much TV and eating convenience food because nobody minded if kids did that in those days.
 Since graduating from Leicester University, where I studied English Language and Literature, I’ve worked in advertising and as a management consultant.
 In 2010 I was proud to be awarded an honorary doctorate of Letters from Teesside University.

 I’ve always dreamed of being a writer and my first novel - Playing Away - was published in 2000; that year the Evening Standard identified me as one of London’s ‘Twenty Faces to Watch’, which was very nice of them!

 I like to keep busy and am pretty flattered when I'm described as one of the most-loved and biggest-selling women’s fiction writers in the UK, (who wouldn’t like that?!)
-Three million copies of my UK editions have been sold and I’m translated into 26 different languages.
-I’ve published fifteen novels in fifteen years, and I'm lucky that they've all hit the bestseller lists.
-My first 13 novels were contemporary, my last two, Spare Brides and If You Go Away are historical, set during and after WW1.
+Three and a half million copies of my UK editions have been sold and I’m translated into 26 different languages.
+I’ve published nineteen novels in nineteen years, and I'm lucky that they've all hit the bestseller lists.
+I have written 16 contemporary novels and two historical ones, Spare Brides and If You Go Away, set during and after WW1.
 All my novels examines issues that are important to us all.
 I like to scrutinize our concepts of family, our theories on love, parenting and fidelity with (I hope) honesty and humour.
 Whatever period I set my novels I’m known for examining the thorny issues of the lives people lead with my trademark, up-front, tell-it-as-it-is style.

 I passionately believe that reading is a basic right.
-I'm a proud Ambassador of The Reading Agency's Six Book Challenge, a scheme that encourages emerging adult readers who are becoming passionate about books.
+I'm a proud Ambassador for the National Literacy Trust and The Reading Agency's Six Book Challenge, a scheme that encourages emerging adult readers who are becoming passionate about books.
 In 2008 I wrote a Quick Read, Happy Families as part of the celebrations of World Book Day, which went on to win Quick Read Learners’ Favourite Award, as voted for by the public.

-In 2010 I was one of the judges for the Costa Book Awards a great privilege and an amazing experience.
+I am a judge for the Costa Book Awards and The British Book Awards which is a great privilege and an amazing experience.
 During my career I've lived in Italy, Botswana and London.
 Now I live happily in Guildford, Surrey with my husband, teenage son and cat.
 I guess, that's it, so far...